AlvaroFranco/AFSoundManager/README.md

 	[[AFSoundManager sharedManager]startPlayingLocalFileWithName:@"filename.mp3" andBlock:^(int percentage, CGFloat elapsedTime, CGFloat timeRemaining, NSError *error) {

         if (!error)
-        	//This block will be fired on every single integer percententage (from 0 to 100) } else {
+        	//This block will be fired when the audio progress increases in 1% } else {
         	//Handle the error
         }